vxsh4d0w/security-api-solutions/Samples/MISP/README.md

 1. To run script, go to the root directory of misp-graph-script and enter `PYTHONHASHSEED=0 python3 script.py` in the command line.

 ## App Registration
-To configure the samples, you'll need to register a new application in the Microsoft [Application Registration Portal](https://apps.dev.microsoft.com/).
+To configure the samples, you'll need to register a new application in the Microsoft [Application Registration Portal](https://go.microsoft.com/fwlink/?linkid=2083908).
 Follow these steps to register a new application:
-1. Sign in to the [Application Registration Portal](https://apps.dev.microsoft.com/) using either your personal or work or school account.
+1. Sign in to the [Application Registration Portal](https://go.microsoft.com/fwlink/?linkid=2083908) using either your personal or work or school account.

-1. Under My applications, choose Add an app.
-If you're using an Office 365 account and see two categories listed (Converged or Azure AD only), choose Add an app for the Converged applications section.
+2. Choose **New registration**.

-1. Enter an application name, and choose Create.
-(Do not choose Guided Setup.)
+3. Enter an application name, and choose **Register**.

-1. Next you'll see the registration page for your app.
-Copy and save the Application Id field.You will need it later to complete the configuration process.
+4. Next you'll see the overview page for your app.
+Copy and save the **Application Id** field.
+You will need it later to complete the configuration process.

-1. Under Application Secrets, choose Generate New Password.
-A new password will be displayed in the New password generated dialog.
+5. Under **Certificates & secrets**, choose **New client secret** and add a quick description.
+A new secret will be displayed in the **Value** column.
 Copy this password.
-You will need it later to complete the configuration process.
+You will need it later to complete the configuration process and it will not be shown again.

-1. Under Platforms, choose Add platform > Web.
+6. Under **API permissions**, choose **Add a permission > Microsoft Graph**.

-1. Under Delegated Permissions, add the permissions/scopes required for the sample.
-This sample requires ThreatIndicators.ReadWrite.OwnedBy.
+1. Under **Application Permissions**, add the permissions/scopes required for the sample.
+This sample requires **ThreatIndicators.ReadWrite.OwnedBy**.
     >Note: See the [Microsoft Graph permissions reference](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) for more information about Graph's permission model.

 As the final step in configuring the script, modify the config.py file in the root folder of your cloned repo.